CLI Commands

 Add KickJS packages with their required peer dependencies automatically resolved.

-kick add drizzle otel # installs multiple packages at once
+kick add drizzle auth # installs multiple packages at once

 kick add queue:bullmq # installs queue package + bullmq + ioredis